Private and Robust Distributed Nonconvex Optimization via Polynomial Approximation: Problem Description and Preliminaries

 \subsection{Models of Adversaries of Privacy}

-In this paper, we consider \textit{honest-but-curious adversaries}\cite{wang2019privacy}.
-These adversaries are agents that faithfully follow the specified protocol but intend to infer some information of the target agent $i$ based on the received data.
-In terms of these adversaries, we are concerned with the issue of privacy disclosure arising in the consensus iterations of PR-CPOA\@.
-For the push-sum consensus protocol, the exchanged information serving as a basis for estimation consists of
+We consider \textit{honest-but-curious adversaries}\cite{wang2019privacy}.
+These adversaries are agents that faithfully follow the specified protocol but intend to infer information of the target agent $i$ based on the received data.
+They are linked with malicious or Byzantine adversaries\cite{su2021byzantine,kuwaranancharoen2020byzantine} sending manipulated information, in the sense that their existence will jeopardize the well-functioning of the network system.
+However, the difference is that here the goal is to prevent sensitive local information from being leaked instead of resilience to manipulation.

+We are concerned with the issue of privacy disclosure arising in the consensus iterations of PR-CPOA\@.
+At time $t$, the exchanged information during iterations is

-which are information sets of the states and weights of agent $i$ and those transmitted from $\mathcal{N}_{i}^{\textrm{in},t}$ to agent $i$ at time $t$, respectively.
-As proven in \cite{mo2017privacy,he2019privacy}, the knowledge of $\bigcup_{t\in \mathbb{N}} \mathit{I}_{i}^{\textrm{own},t}$,~$\bigcup_{t\in \mathbb{N}} \mathit{I}_{i}^{\textrm{in},t}$ and the coupling between the locally added noises is a sufficient condition for the privacy compromise of noise-adding-based privacy-preserving consensus protocols.
-We make the following assumption on the abilities of these adversaries. \begin{assumption} At every time $t$, for the target agent $i$, honest-but-curious adversaries can always access $\mathit{I}_{i}^{\textrm{own},t}$ but can only obtain the full knowledge of $\mathit{I}_{i}^{\textrm{in},t}$ with a probability whose upper bound is $p\in (0,1)$. \end{assumption} \begin{remark} We assume the constant access of $\mathit{I}_{i}^{\textrm{own},t}$ to include the scenario where some out-neighbors $j \in \mathcal{N}_{i}^{\textrm{out},t}$ are adversaries and can therefore always receive the information transmitted by agent $i$, as considered in \cite{mo2017privacy,he2018preserving}.
-The knowledge of $\mathit{I}_{i}^{\textrm{in},t}$ is assumed to be available with a probability not more than $p$ at time $t$.
-The rationality is that the switching nature of time-varying networks can inhibit the persistent and perfect access to $\mathit{I}_{i}^{\textrm{in},t}$.
+i.e., the information sets of the states and weights of agent $i$ and those transmitted from $\mathcal{N}_{i}^{\textrm{in},t}$ to agent $i$, respectively.
+The following assumption characterizes the abilities of adversaries. \begin{assumption} At every time $t$, for the target agent $i$, the adversaries can always access $\mathit{I}_{i}^{\textrm{own},t}$ but can only obtain $\mathit{I}_{i}^{\textrm{in},t}$ with a probability whose upper bound is $p\in (0,1)$. \end{assumption} \begin{remark} We assume the constant access of $\mathit{I}_{i}^{\textrm{own},t}$ to include the scenario where some out-neighbors are adversaries and can therefore always receive the information transmitted by agent $i$, as in \cite{mo2017privacy,he2018preserving}.
+For the assumption of $\mathit{I}_{i}^{\textrm{in},t}$, the rationality is that the switching nature of time-varying networks can inhibit the persistent and perfect access to $\mathit{I}_{i}^{\textrm{in},t}$.
 In practice, this setting holds if at time $t$, there exists a trustworthy agent whose link with agent $i$ occurs with a probability not less than $1-p$, or the adversaries are mobile and contact agent $i$ to gather $\mathit{I}_{i}^{\textrm{in},t}$ with a probability not more than $p$. \end{remark}